What Is Lactose Intolerance And How It Will Affect Your Life

 Lactose is the predominant carbohydrate found in breast milk.
-It is a dissacharide composed of one galactose sugar and one glucose sugar.
-The enzyme lactase hydrolyzes lactose into the two simpler sugars.
-A person who is truly lactose intolerant will lack the enzyme lactase and they will not be able to break down lactose.
+It is a disaccharide composed of one galactose sugar and one glucose sugar.
+The enzyme lactase hydrolyzes lactose into two simpler sugars.
+A person who is really lactose intolerant will lack the enzyme lactase and will be unable to break down lactose.

 Lactose intolerance is relatively common in adults because many people stop producing the enzyme lactase by age 2 to 5.
 For example: